dib-lab/2020-paper-sourmash-gather/manuscript.md

     [ctb](https://github.com/ctb)<br>
   <small>
-     Department of Population Health and Reproduction, UC Davis · Funded by Grant GBMF4551 from the Gordon and Betty Moore Foundation; CTB NIH R01; CTB NSF Genomerxiv
+     Department of Population Health and Reproduction, UC Davis · Funded by Grant GBMF4551 from the Gordon and Betty Moore Foundation; Grant R01HG007513 from the NIH NHGRI; Grant; Grant R03OD030596 from the NIH Common Fund
   </small>